best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ```

-[Monkeypatching](https://docs.pytest.org/en/stable/how-to/monkeypatch.html#how-to-monkeypatch-mock-modules-and-environments) in `pytest` provides an alternative way of handling mock objects and attributes, and also allows for the mocking of environment variables.
+[Monkeypatching](https://docs.pytest.org/en/stable/how-to/monkeypatch.html#how-to-monkeypatch-mock-modules-and-environments) in `pytest` provides an alternative way of handling mock objects and attributes, and allows for the mocking of environment variables.

 ## Write tests to assure that bugs are fixed

 Each time you find a bug in your code, you should write a new test to assert that the code works correctly.
-Once the bug is fixed, this new test should pass and give you confidence that the bug has been fixed.
+Once you resolve the issue, this new test should pass and give you confidence that the bug has been fixed.

 When you change or refactor your code in future, the new tests
 will continue to assure that bugs you have already fixed will not reappear.